Implement Stack with Queue, Implement Queue with Stack

 .

-For more on analyzing time complexity, see Practical Methods for Time Complexity Analysis.
+For more on analyzing time complexity, see Practical Analysis of Time and Space Complexity.

 2. Implementing a Stack Using a Queue

-If implementing a queue with two stacks is clever, then implementing a stack with a queue is relatively straightforward.
-You only need a single queue as the underlying data structure.
+If using two stacks to make a queue is clever, then using a queue to make a stack is more simple and direct.
+You only need one queue as the base data structure.

-LeetCode problem 225 "Implement Stack Using Queues" asks us to implement the following API:
+LeetCode Problem 225 “Implement Stack using Queues” asks us to build these APIs:

 class MyStack {